Henry Morris (education): Career

 After a year as Assistant Secretary, Henry Morris took up the post of Secretary of Education for Cambridgeshire in 1922.
 At one point during the Great Depression, Cambridgeshire was the second poorest county in England, despite the relative wealth of the university.
-Education outside of the City of Cambridge was in a poor state due to lack of funding, with no separate secondary schools in the countryside; all children between the ages of three and fourteen were educated in their village school-house, often in one room and by the same, single teacher for their entire school career.
+Education outside the City of Cambridge was in a poor state due to lack of funding, with no separate secondary schools in the countryside; all children between the ages of three and fourteen were educated in their village school-house, often in one room and by the same, single teacher for their entire school career.
 Morris envisioned the integration of secondary and community education accessible by all those living in the villages and small towns around Cambridgeshire: the idea of 'village colleges'.
 He described this as "raising the school leaving age to ninety", and firmly believed that education, both formal and informal, should be a lifelong process.
 In the 1930s his visions materialised as the village colleges he had initially only hoped for, and the first four village colleges in Cambridgeshire were opened before the country became heavily involved in the conflicts of the Second World War.

 Until 1946, Morris lived at The Old Granary in Silver Street, Cambridge, where he was the tenant of Maud Darwin, daughter-in-law of the naturalist Charles Darwin.
 The building is now part of Darwin College and has a blue plaque commemorating Morris.

 Henry Morris' idea evolved from what was initially seen by many in the government as a radical, liberal, paternalistic approach to delivering secondary education; to a system of education that was adopted by many other counties within the United Kingdom and abroad, due to its proven success in Cambridgeshire.
-By the time of his death in 1961, there were many village colleges successfully delivering education to both secondary school students (11- to 16-year-olds), and members of their local communities of all ages.
+By the time of his death in 1961, there were many village colleges delivering education to both secondary school students (11- to 16-year-olds), and members of their local communities of all ages.

-Today the concept lives on to great success in Cambridgeshire and many other areas of the country.
-Comberton Village College in South Cambridgeshire has, in several recent years, been at or near the top of the league tables for state comprehensive schools in England.
-The system of whole community education, as used by Comberton Village College, was complimented by British Prime Minister, Tony Blair - a true reflection of the success of Henry Morris' concept.
+There are still village colleges in Cambridgeshire and other areas of the country.

-He died on 10 December 1961 at Hill End Hospital, St Albans, where he had spent his last months; a simple cremation ceremony at Golders Green Crematorium took place on 14 December 1961.
+He died on 10 December 1961 at Hill End Hospital, St Albans, where he had spent his last months; a cremation ceremony at Golders Green Crematorium took place on 14 December 1961.